datacarpentry/wrangling-genomics/_extras/guide.md

 title: "Instructor Notes"
 permalink: /guide/
 ---
-# Instructor Notes for Wrangling Genomics
+# Instructor Notes for 00-Quality-Control

 ## Issues with Macs vs Windows
 This episode currently uses the `open` command to view FastQC output on its local browser.
 The `open` command is great for Macs, but there is currently no command listed in the lesson that works for Macs.
 The `explore` command may be useful here.
 If a solution is found, it's worth adding to the lesson.